tealeafnguyen/AutomatedLicenseChecker/README.md

 Some dependencies are not used in the project, but these are all these dependencies that were added to the build path when starting the project.

+The email class has had it's username and password removed for the sake of privacy; please enter your own account into the file.

 ==============Compiling and running======================